papat400/S88-N_decoder_arduino-based/README.md

 On the PCB, there is a jumper labeled **Data_In_To**.
 On the last S88 module (the one furthest from the control unit), you must place a shunt between the **central terminal** and **GND**.
 This is important.

+The footprint of the RJ45 connector is shown on the file **dr-STW-SS-6488S-A-NF.pdf**.

 ---

 # Français